ZEISS OPTICS Sponsored Tour

 NOTE: If you prefer to use credit card for final payment, a 3% fee may be added to cover the credit card merchant fees we incur.

-Accommodations: 8 large cabins are all above deck with doors that open outside to the deck.
+Accommodations – 8 large cabins are all above deck.
 Each has private bath, hot showers and air conditioning.
-A rear sun deck and large bow area offer great pelagic viewing.
-A comfortable bar and lounge areas with TV and DVD rounds out our boat.
+A sun deck and large bow area offer great pelagic viewing.
+A comfortable bar and lounge areas with TV rounds out our boat.

-Crew: Captain, 5 sailors, chef and mechanic plus our National Park naturalist/guide.
+Crew – Captain, 6 sailors, chef and mechanic plus our National Park naturalist/guide.

 Activity Level Rating: 3 (Note: 1 is easy and 5 is difficult)